Broadcasts

 2. On the **Compose** step, write or edit the **Subject**, **Preview Text**, and **Body**.

-3. Add links, buttons, images, and personalization only where they support the main goal.
+3. Add links, buttons, images, and personalization only where those elements support the main goal.

-4. Use desktop preview to check layout and spacing.
+4. Use desktop preview to check layout and spacing on wider screens.

-5. Use mobile preview to check wrapping, button width, and image size.
+5. Use mobile preview to check text wrapping, button width, and image size on small screens.

-6. Open every important link before sending a test.
+6. Open every important link before sending a test email.

-7. Click **Save Broadcast** before leaving the editor.
+7. Click **Save Broadcast** before you leave the editor.

 For detailed editing guidance, including images, personalization, autosave, previews, and tests, read [Email Editor](https://mailrith.com/docs/email-editor.md).

-For concept guidance before writing, use [Write the Subject and Preview Text](https://mailrith.com/guides/subject-and-preview.md), [Write the Email Body](https://mailrith.com/guides/write-the-body.md), and [Email Headers and Message Format](https://mailrith.com/guides/email-headers-and-message-format.md).
+For concept guidance before you write the email, use [Write the Subject and Preview Text](https://mailrith.com/guides/subject-and-preview.md), [Write the Email Body](https://mailrith.com/guides/write-the-body.md), and [Email Headers and Message Format](https://mailrith.com/guides/email-headers-and-message-format.md).

 ## Subscribers and Delivery

-The subscriber selection step decides who receives the broadcast.
-The delivery step decides which email delivery connection sends it.
-Review both carefully because a polished email sent to the wrong subscribers is still a bad campaign.
+The subscriber selection step controls who receives the broadcast.
+The delivery step controls which email delivery connection sends the broadcast.
+Review both steps carefully because a polished email sent to the wrong subscribers is still a bad campaign.

-- **Include tags:** send to active subscribers with selected tags.
+- **Include tags:** send the broadcast to active subscribers who have the selected tags.

-- **Include segments:** send to subscribers who match saved live rules.
+- **Include segments:** send the broadcast to subscribers who match saved live rules.

-- **Exclude tags:** remove people you do not want to receive this message, such as customers who already purchased or subscribers who opted out of a topic.
+- **Exclude tags:** remove subscribers who should not receive this message, such as customers who already purchased or subscribers who opted out of a topic.

-- **Status protection:** Mailrith avoids normal marketing sends to people who are unsubscribed, bounced, complained, blocked, or otherwise not eligible.
+- **Status protection:** Mailrith avoids normal marketing sends to subscribers who are unsubscribed, bounced, complained, blocked, or otherwise not eligible.

 - **Delivery connection:** choose the enabled sender assigned to the workspace.
 The selected connection controls From name, From email, provider, and delivery event tracking.

 Check the subscriber count before sending.
-If it is much larger than expected, you may have used OR logic too broadly or forgotten an exclusion.
-If it is much smaller than expected, a tag, segment, status, or workspace may be wrong.
+If the count is much larger than expected, your selection may include too many subscribers because of broad OR logic or a missing exclusion.
+If the count is much smaller than expected, review the selected tag, segment, subscriber status, and workspace.

 1. Open the broadcast draft and click **Continue** from the **Compose** step to reach the **Send** step.